 Brembo was tasked with the brakes – M50 Monoblocks with a 19.21 MCS radial master cylinder – while Ohlins handled the suspension: FL916 forks and a TTX36 shock (with a titanium spring for less weight, of course).

 The Superleggera also came with a Race Kit, which includes a titanium Akrapovic exhaust, taller race windscreen, dust cover, front and rear stands, mirror fill-in caps, and block-off plates for the license plate and sidestand.
 Slapping on all those parts yields 5 more horsepower and a further weight savings of 5.5 pounds – down to 336.2 dry.

 It does not come with the Race Kit, though the bike is equipped with the Akrapovic exhaust.
-It has been on display nearly all of its life but it fires right up as shown in the video up top – our White Glove service is available if you’d like to have us go through it before you add to the odometer!
+It has been on display nearly all of its life but it fires right up as shown in the video up top.
+In fact, Adam just took it for a 60-mile ride this weekend and he reports that it runs great!